Crush Your Goals With These 7 Process-Driven Sales Activities

 If you’re not investing much time into prospecting right now, adding this step to your process is a great way to see immediate results.

-Austin Oberbillig, a sales trainer at Vector Marketing with over $7 million in sales since 2017, explains why it’s crucial to start with the end in mind:
+Austin Oberbillig, a sales trainer at Vector Marketing with $10 million in sales since 2017, explains why it’s crucial to start with the end in mind:

 What does my ideal client look like?
 What fits my style of business?
 What type of client gives me the best chance of a win-win model?
 When it comes to prospecting, especially for someone’s first few clients, they often ask, “How many?” instead of “Do they fit my ideal profile?”